Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 I assume this is for a Nvidia card, for AMD card just replace `run_CUDA.sh` with `run_OpenCL.sh`

-Also depending on your system (Ubuntu16 / 17 etc.) you might want to use another binary url for wget, all binaries are [here](https://bitbucket.org/cryptogone/arionum-gpu-miner/downloads/)
+I also assume this is for Ubuntu 16, if you want to install on another Ubuntu version, use another binary url for the `wget` command, all binaries are [here](https://bitbucket.org/cryptogone/arionum-gpu-miner/downloads/)

     # update list of known packages
     sudo apt-get update